 2. Review Your Options for Paying

-If you're considering a loan or credit card to pay your tax bill, remember to weigh the interest rate and fees.
-If you can repay a loan or credit card fairly quickly, the cost may be minimal.
-But, if you owe a larger tax bill, the interest can add up very quickly.
+If you're considering a loan or credit card to pay your tax bill, remember to weigh the interest rate and fees in the balance.
+If you can repay a loan or credit card fairly quickly, or use a credit card with a 0% APR, the cost may be minimal.
+But if you owe a larger tax bill, the interest can add up very quickly.
 Also, be aware that the IRS charges processing fees for paying income taxes with a credit card, which can increase your total cost.